How To Do a Dumbbell Pullover: Step-by-Step (& Variations)

 Quick Summary

-• A dumbbell pullover works the back and chest muscles.
+- A dumbbell pullover mostly works the back and chest muscles.

 How to Do the Dumbbell Pullover

-If you are new to the exercises, initially use a light to moderate dumbbell weight and gradually increase resistance as you master proper form.
+As an experienced fitness trainer, I always advise my clients who are new to the exercise to start with a light to moderate dumbbell weight and gradually increase resistance as they master proper form.

 Maximize the benefits of this exercise by squeezing the shoulder blades, abs, and legs together, as you would while bench pressing.
 If you have shoulder mobility issues, consider a different exercise.